geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 Retrieving objects
 ..................

-To retrieve objects from your database, construct a **QuerySet** via a **Manager** on your model class.
+Retrieving objects from the database can be done by constructing a **QuerySet** via a **Manager** on the model class.

-A **QuerySet** represents a collection of objects from your database.
+A **QuerySet** represents a collection of objects from the database.
 It can have zero, one or many filters.
 Filters narrow down the query results based on the given parameters.
 In SQL terms, a **QuerySet** equates to a **SELECT** statement, and a filter is a limiting clause such as **WHERE** or **LIMIT**.

-You get a **QuerySet** by using your model’s **Manager**.
 Each model has at least one **Manager**, and it’s called ``objects`` by default.

-Access it directly via the model class, like so:
+It can be accessed directly via the model class, like so:

+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: